 Organisations joining during the year may pay a reduced rate according to the following scale:

-- Free (with the 2014 fee payable) – applications approved between 1 November to 31 December
+- Free for 2014 (with the 2015 fee payable) – applications approved between 1 December to 31 December

 Cancellation of membership

 The work of the OECD Higher Education Programme is paid for by its members, therefore we ask that requests for cancellation of membership for the following year must be notified by 30 June of the current year.
 If a request is received after 30 June, then the membership payment remains due for the following year and the cancellation will be effective as of the year after that.

 Also note that non-payment of the membership fee will mean cancellation of your membership.

 Please fill out the application form available from the link below, your request for registration will be sent to the IMHE Governing Board, which will take three weeks to evaluate your candidature.